 So there it is, our detailed guide to trout fishing in North Carolina!

-Use the inside information above and you’ll have no trouble whatsoever getting the right licenses and permits.
-You’ll also be able to stow the right gear and find the best trout water to make your next fishing outing a great one.
+Use the inside information above and you’ll have no trouble whatsoever getting the right licenses and permits, stowing the right gear, and finding the best trout water in the state to make sure that your next fishing outing.

 Just don’t be surprised if you find yourself hooked on trout fishing in this state.

-It’s some of the best in the country but nowhere near as jampacked as out west in places like Montana.
+It’s some of the best in the country but nowhere near as jampacked as it is out west in places like Montana.
 At least not yet, anyway!

 References